ZeldaNerd123/vault-api/README.md

 ## Building
 Vault comes with all libraries needed to build from the current branch and also comes with an Apache Ant build file (build.xml).

-## Dependencies
-Because Vault provides a bridge to other plugins, their binaries will be required to build from.
-To ease this, they have been included in the lib folder and will be updated from time to time.
-For plugin developers, it is not necessary to use these libraries when implementing Vault.
-You will only need to compile against Vault.

 ## Supported Plugins
 Vault provides abstraction for the following categories and plugins.
 If you